Surrogacy in Cambodia

 In 2016 the Health Ministry announced that the Law on the Regulation of Donation and Adaption of Human Cells, Tissues and Organs banning the commercial donation of human organs would be applied to the process of gestational surrogacy in Cambodia.
 That decision has effectively made surrogacy in Cambodia illegal.

-The move to restrict surrogacy in Cambodia is not surprising.
-Sensible Surrogacy has previously recommended that prospective parents consider clinics in Eastern Europe or North America as alternatives to pursuing surrogacy in Cambodia.
+The move to restrict surrogacy in Cambodia is not surprising. the SENSIBLE Surrogacy Agency has previously recommended that prospective parents consider clinics in Eastern Europe or North America as alternatives to pursuing surrogacy in Cambodia.

 The law on Surrogacy in Cambodia